5 Foolproof Ways to Impress Your New Teacher

 And that doesn’t mean that you’re the best student in the class.
 In fact, years later I usually can’t tell you who was the best student in a class, but I can remember the students who I thought were kind, reliable, and hard working.

-After taking a VERY scientific poll of teachers (meaning not scientific at all), here are ways to make a good first impression this school year.
+After taking a VERY scientific poll of teachers (meaning not scientific at all), here are ways to impress your teacher this school year.

 5 Ways to Impress Your Teacher